CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/[Kho]_CS156_Phase4_Subvocalization_MERGED.md

 ## Overview

-This section covers converting raw dual-channel EMG signals from the ESP32 serial stream into Python-readable formats compatible with scikit-learn and deep learning frameworks.
+This section covers converting raw single-channel EMG signals from the ESP32 serial stream into Python-readable formats compatible with scikit-learn and deep learning frameworks.

 ## Data Acquisition Pipeline